Tackle SQL Server Performance Issues for Free with DPA Free

 - Consultant - Identify, correct, code, test and deploy high performing code

-- Products - There are a number of products on the market
+- SQL Server Monitoring Tools - There are a number of

-to choose from to help identify SQL Server performance issues.
-Some are
+to choose from to help identify SQL Server performance issues to correct

 included natively with SQL Server and others are built by another company.